Snowflake-Labs/django-snowflake/README.md

   could be creating objects at the same time.
 Further, you should not manually specify an ID (e.g. `MyModel(id=1)`) when creating an object.

-* Snowflake only supports single layer transactions, but Django's `TestCase` requires that the database supports nested transactions.
-Therefore, Django's `TestCase` operates like `TransactionTestCase`, without the benefit of transactions to speed it up.
-Starting in Django 5.1, `TestCase` uses Snowflake's single layer transaction support to give some speed up.

 * Due to snowflake-connector-python's [lack of VARIANT support](https://github.com/snowflakedb/snowflake-connector-python/issues/244), some `JSONField` queries with complex JSON parameters [don't work](https://github.com/Snowflake-Labs/django-snowflake/issues/58).